-The Western world, also known as the Occident or the West, has been shaped by several different definitions, some geographic and some formed by other factors.
+The Western world, also known as the Occident or the West, has been shaped by several definitions, some geographic and some formed by other factors.
 To Europeans, the Western world used to be a literal geographical term, separating Europe from the Middle East, South Asia, Southeast Asia, North Africa, and the Far East.
-This is no longer used as a primary definition, since Australia and New Zealand geographically in the East, but are Western countries.
+This is no longer used as a primary definition since Australia and New Zealand geographically in the East but are Western countries.

-The concept of the Western part of the world is from Greco-Roman civilization in Europe and the advent of Christianity.
+The concept of the West is from the Greco-Roman civilization in Europe and the advent of Christianity.
 The Western world has been influenced by the traditions of the Renaissance, the Protestant Reformation, and the Age of Enlightenment and was shaped by the colonialism of the 15th-20th centuries.
 This mass exportation of culture to the rest of the world was known as Westernization.

 The political definition is known as the Cold War West.
 These countries had democratic, capitalist governments after World War II and were aligned against the USSR.
 The common defining factor in these countries is against communism.
 They were referred to as "First World countries".

 The third definition is the economic definition, known as the Rich West.
-This is a narrower definition that includes European-settled countries that have GDPs per capita over US$10,000.
-This does not include many Central and South American countries that are included in the other definitions but includes former communist countries that were excluded from the political definition.
+This is a narrower definition that includes European-settled countries with GDPs per capita over US$10,000.
+This does not include many Central and South American countries included in the other definitions but includes former communist countries that were excluded from the political definition.